Overview - HPER

 The Department of Health, Physical Education, and Recreation at Asbury University has a strong commitment to a program of quality.
 The program offers the student both depth and breadth in Equine Studies, Exercise Science- Human Performance and Health Professions emphases, Health and Physical Education, and Recreation-Public and Adventure Leadership emphases.
 Four majors and five minors are available.

 A. The HPER majors include the following:

 The EQUINE STUDIES MAJOR prepares graduates for serving in the horse industry as riding instructors, stable and/or farm managers, and in ministry settings, as well as for pursuing graduate school in related fields of study.
 Students will also be introduced to facility and event management, business operations, and equestrian organizations.
-Three emphasis areas are offered: Management, Equine Science, and Equitation/Training.
+Three concentration areas are offered: Management, Equine Science, and Equitation/Training.
 A dual track major may be pursued in Equine Facilitated Wellness by completing the Equine Studies major in combination with a Psychology major.

 The HEALTH AND PHYSICAL EDUCATION MAJOR prepares the students for positions as kindergarten through high school teachers in both health and physical education.
 Dual certification may be obtained.
 This area of study combines pedagogy courses from the Department of Education and content classes from HPER.

 The RECREATION MAJOR prepares the students for positions in parks and recreation administration, facility planning and design, outdoor leadership, and recreation programming.
-More specifically, two areas of emphasis are available: Public Recreation and Adventure Leadership.
+More specifically, two areas of concentration are available: Public Recreation and Adventure Leadership.
 The first provides preparation for city/county parks, camps, church, and other non-profit agencies for positions in leadership, supervision, instruction, and programming.
-The Adventure Leadership emphasis combines a core of recreation classes with theoretical and skill-based field courses.
+The Adventure Leadership concentration combines a core of recreation classes with theoretical and skill-based field courses.
 It provides transferable leadership skills and is especially well-suited to be combined with minors from other academic departments.
 Both emphases may also prepare a student to seek graduate studies in a variety of areas.

 B.The HPER student majors are encouraged to become involved in state and national professional organizations related to their major.
 Students are encouraged to attend professional conventions, hear guest lectures, and gain work experience in their area of interest.